edalcala42/edalcala42/README.md

 ## ¡Hello, everyone!

-### I'm a 23 year old student of Information Technology at CUCEI (University of Guadalajara).
+### I'm a 23 year old fresh graduate of Information Technology at CUCEI (University of Guadalajara).

-I have enjoyed learning from the subjects that the school has to offer, and I wish to keep growing as a developer.
+I have enjoyed learning from the subjects that the school had to offer, and I wish to keep growing as a developer.

 ### Language and Tools.
 * C++
 * Python
+* PHP
+* JavaScript
 * Unity
 * Laravel
 * Arduino
+* AJAX
 * HTML
 * CSS